Nexfinity/CakeyBot-Wiki-OLD/setup/placeholders-variables.md

 `{datetime12}` - Current date with the 12 hour time

 {% hint style="warning" %}
 Currently, all times & dates are for the United States Eastern timezone.
-In the future, you will be able to select your timezone per-guild.
+In the future, you will be able to select your timezone per-server.
 {% endhint %}

 ### Other